top of page

 Current Activities

 Trap-Neuter-Return (TNR) for semi-feral and feral cats.
 We work to get all the animals sterilized so that the overpopulation and spread of diseases is averted.
 Food and water stations are set up to maintain the colonies.
 We do not release animals that are sick or injured.
 All cats are given rabies shots prior to release.
-We have now sterilized over 429 feral kitties as of October 2020.
+We have now sterilized over 669 feral kitties as of July 2024.
 After the recommended post-op period is completed then the feral is returned to their colony.
 A volunteer Colony Caretaker is assigned the task of providing fresh food and water daily to ensure the quality of life for the returned ferals.
-We currently manage 10 cat colonies that have apx 50 cats.
+We currently manage 4 cat colonies that have apx 30 cats.
 At this time we only perform TNR in our managed colonies.
+We loan out traps and provide education to the general public to perform TNR as a self service program.

 Food and water program for stray, semi-feral and feral dogs.
 The food and water program is a network of volunteers working to sustain homeless animals that still await rescue.
 We supply feeders with food, when available.
 Volunteers drive to stations, replenish food and water and collect field data to assist with caring for the animals until a permanent solution can be found.
 The feeding program is critical to the animals’ survival, as well as their health and well being while they wait to be humanely trapped, spayed and neutered and rehabilitated.